 The Bristol-Myers Squibb Lecture was established in 1999 through a generous donation from the Bristol-Myers Squibb Pharmaceutical Research Institute.
 The Lecture brings chemists whose research has positively impacted the field of synthetic organic chemistry.
 In addition to the named speaker, researchers from Bristol-Myers Squibb also present on the companies latest research successes.

-The Aldrich Lecture was established in 2012 thanks to a generous donation from Sigma-Aldrich.
+The Sigma-Aldrich Lecture was established in 2012 thanks to a generous donation from Sigma-Aldrich.
 The Lecture brings outstanding synthetic chemists to campus to present on their research alongside scientists from Sigma-Aldrich